CyberNord/ROI-Extraction-for-Palmprint-Recognition/README.md

   - Mode 3: Otsu Algorithm - The Otsu Algorithm is the recommended default setting, as no further changes or inputs are required from the user.

 #### Advanced User Settings
 These settings should preferably not be changed.
-Here, fundamental variables such as the values of α, β, γ, needed for the three conditions (see Section 3.2.3), can be adjusted.
+Here, fundamental variables such as the values of α, β, γ, can be adjusted.